hongpham/Workshop-Protect-your-IoT-fleet/Module 3: Detect a compromised device using cloud-side metrics/README.md

-# Module 3: Detect and response to unusual behaviors of your devices
+# Module 3: Detect a compromised device using cloud-side metrics

 In Module 2, you learned how to set up automation to audit devices configuration and implement mitigation actions.
 With additional security requirements from your IT organization, you need to have a solution in place to detect unusual behaviors of IoT devices, which can indicate that devices are compromised and participate in bad activities (for example, participate in a DDoS attack).
 You also need to find a solution to quickly response to this changes in device's behaviors.
 Becuase these IoT devices are used to send temperature telemetry, you identify one behavior indicates that a device is compromised: sending very large message compared to the regular message, which only has temperature telemetry.